SinghSanity/LeetCode/README.md

 # LeetCode

-Doing problems on Leetcode
+I'm posting my solutions to LeetCode problems!

+## Problems that I've worked on (in order):

+- Add Two Numbers
+- Reverse Integer